 Comments made by President and CEO of Sony Interactive Entertainment America, Shawn Layden, who stated that "there will be no new hardware announcements at E3" in 2018, seemingly indicated at a sooner rather than later release date, too.

 However, on 22 May 2018, CEO of Sony Interactive Entertainment John Kodera confirmed to The Wall Street Journal that there would be no PS5 before 2021, putting a dampener on hopes for an imminent PlayStation 5 release.

 Sony PS5 price

-When the PS5 does appear in all its glory, how much is it going to cost you?
+When the PS5 does finally break cover, how much is it going to set you back?
 Is it going to be worth the investment?